 People I’ve coached who like to put others first often have very little idea of who they are and what they stand for, and consequently what they want.

-If you’ve spent many years trying to fit in, trying to please other people, wanting to be liked, then please know that those things are more outward focused.
+If you’ve spent many years trying to fit in, trying to please other people, and wanting to be liked, then please know that those things are more outward-focused.

 And if you are trying to find your purpose, it can be pretty difficult if all you have ever done is worry about other people and what interests them and what they value.